Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 2005 POUJEAUX: Fine quality with ripe berries, sweetness, pretty much oak, sappy and full-bodied palate, plus lovely length on the palate.
 It's improved since April 2006.
 91-92p.

 2005 PONTET CANET: Black red.
 It had a lot of new oak and black cherries as well.
-Was a very powerful wine with stunning balance, multilayered structure and very long aftertaste, which came agonisingly close to 1.
+It was a powerful wine with stunning balance, multilayered structure, and a long aftertaste, which came agonizingly close to 1.
 Cru quality!
 Breathtaking!
 95-96p.
-Tasted again in October 2007 at the property (has already been bottled) and it was even better with fabulous texture, fantastic balance and exceptional richness.
+It tasted again in October 2007 at the property (it had already been bottled) and was even better with fabulous texture, fantastic balance, and exceptional richness.
 97p.

-2005 SMITH HAUT LAFITTE red: Black red, very tightly knitted, strong structure, ripe and luscious blackberries in big quantities, well balanced with great length.
+2005 SMITH HAUT LAFITTE red: Black red, very tightly knitted, strong structure, ripe and luscious blackberries in large quantities, well balanced with great length.
 It's quite marked by oak now.
 92+p.

-2005 SUDUIRAUT: This wine was very closed in April 2006 during primeur tasting, but in Copenhagen 5 months later it opened up considerably with stunning botrytis on the nose, full-bodied on the palate and rich with splendid balance.
-It will surely get better in 10 years time.
+2005 SUDUIRAUT: This wine was very closed in April 2006 during primeur tasting, but in Copenhagen, five months later, it opened up considerably with stunning botrytis on the nose, full-bodied on the palate, and rich with splendid balance.
+It will surely get better in 10 years.
 95p.

-2005 DU TERTRE: Once again an impressive wine from this property.
-It was wine in classic Margaux style with pure and classy elegance, finesse and aromatic touch, sophisticated and immensely attractive.
+2005 DU TERTRE: Once again, an impressive wine from this property.
+It was wine in classic Margaux style with pure and classy elegance, finesse, aromatic touch, sophisticated and immensely attractive.
 93-94p.

 ADDITIONAL WINES TASTED DURING MY VISIT TO BORDEAUX IN OCTOBER 2007

-2005 MONTVIEL: Fat, well-integrated fruit and tannin, very tasty and with nice aftertaste.
+2005 MONTVIEL: Fat, well-integrated fruit and tannin, delicious and with a nice aftertaste.
 Very fine for the vintage.
-6-12 years cellaring.
+6-12 years of cellaring.
 90p.

 2005 VALANDRAUD: Black red.
-Fabulous intensity on the nose of black cherries, blueberries and blackberries.
-Great intensity and concentration of sweet, perfectly ripe berries, and impressive fatness and length.
-This wine is a real treat for wine-lovers and will give a pure enjoyment for a long, long time.
+Fabulous intensity on the nose of black cherries, blueberries, and blackberries.
+Great intensity and concentration of sweet, perfectly ripe berries and impressive fatness and length.
+This wine is a real treat for wine lovers and will give pure enjoyment for a long time.
 An exceptional effort from Jean-Luc Thunevin.
 97p.

 ADDITIONAL WINES TASTED BLIND IN COPENHAGEN IN MAY 2008